Learn how CEP operators can apply intelligent solutions to parcel data enrichment and maintain high-speed automated sortation capacity.

 The intelligent software inside an automated sortation system allows it to sort parcels using light coded destinations to avoid the delay of waiting for the coding room to key in the exact address.
 The process means that staff in the coding room only have to key in the postal code for a no-read parcel.
 With the postal code alone, the system has sufficient information to sort the parcel to the next stop terminal.

 The practice of en route coding is a relatively new way distribution centres can meet their data enrichment needs.
-When the daily peak has passed, the staff can resume to off-line code the same items while these are now en route to the next destinations.
+When the daily peak has passed, staff can off-line code items while they are en route to the next destination.
 The off-line coding data, which now contain even more information, such as the exact destination, are then uploaded to the sortation controls system and matched to the individual shipment once it reaches a scanner in the next automated sortation terminal.